ordina-jworks/ordina-jworks.github.io/_posts/2017-12-31-3-stages-api-testing.md

 ...
 ```

-In our continuous integration system, we are running these test on a simple go-agent that can run these Newman tests.
+In our continuous integration system, we are running these tests on a simple go-agent that can run these Newman tests.
 This agent spins up our service container, runs these tests and bring down that container.

 #### Conclusion for our back-end